What’s the Bottom Line on Choosing A Financial Advisor?

 Working with a qualified adviser will help you to get an objective opinion and weed through the options to find the product(s) that are best for you.
 However, if you are comfortable with your understanding of your needs and the products available, going to a website that offers comparisons can work for you.

 The advisers you choose from should represent multiple companies.
 If they represent only one company they can offer you only that company’s products—not necessarily the best products in the marketplace.

 If you purchase a financial product that results in a commission, the commission will be paid from your investment or premium.
 You will not need to pay the commission yourself.
 It is one way that financial service companies compensate those who distribute their products.

 Do not be shy about asking questions to make sure the commission and/or fee you will be charged isn’t out of line.
 Beware of paying both a fee and commission where it’s not necessary.
 You can negotiate fees.

 REMEMBER: Being educated will help you to get the right financial product for you.
 You are in charge and it’s your money, so say no if what you are offered is not just right for you.
-Use the Financial Integrity Pledge as your baseline.
+Use The GET READY!
+Financial Principles Pledge as your baseline.

-It is recommended that any advisor that you work with, adhere to the principles of The Financial Integrity Pledge which is designed as principles for members of the financial services industry.
+It is recommended that any advisor that you work with, adhere to The GET READY!
+Financial Principles which is designed as principles for members of the financial services industry.

 Is A Referral Helpful?

 Referrals can be helpful depending on the source.
 If the source of your referral is knowledgeable about that financial product such as being a CFP (Certified Financial Planner), CPA or attorney, then their referral may be helpful.
 Keep in mind that even these trained professionals may not always have knowledge of other financial areas.